internet-identity-labs/NFID-SDK/scripts/README.md

 # Scrips

-This folder is meat to hold helper scripts to work with NFID SDK packages.
+This folder is meant to hold helper scripts to work with NFID SDK packages.
 Currently there are only two scripts for setting up http proxys with ngrok.

 ## HTTP Proxy to localhost ([ngrok])